 Closing Costs for Maryland Homes: What to Expect

 Closing costs can vary from state to state and market to market.
-In some cases, you can negotiate with the seller to pay for some or all of the closing costs and relieve you from this financial burden.
+In some cases, you can negotiate with the seller to pay for some closing costs to relieve some of your financial burden.

 According to a recent Bankrate study, the average closing costs in Maryland are about 3.5% of the home’s final sale price.
 For a $200,000 home, the closing costs averaged $6,590.